Frequently Asked Questions

 What insurances do you accept?

-We accept Medicaid: We accept Superior, El Paso Health, Traditional Medicaid, Molina Healthcare, Amerigroup, and CHIP.
+We accept Medicaid: Superior, El Paso Health, Traditional Medicaid, Molina Healthcare, Wellpoint, and CHIP.

-We accept Private Insurance: We accept Tricare, Preferred Administrators (UMC), Ambetter, and Blue Cross Blue Shield.
+We accept Private Insurance: Tricare, Preferred Administrators (UMC), Texicare, and Blue Cross Blue Shield.
 Please note that CoPays and Co-insurance payments are due at the time of service.

 We accept Private Pay: If you have none of the above accepted insurances, we also offer a Self Pay option.
 We have different payment plans for 30 or 60 minute sessions.
 Please note that payment for services is due at the time of service.